 History, character, a variety of leisure and sporting opportunities, and outstanding geographical beauty.
 Victoria offers it all.
 Its a great place to visit and an even better place to live.

-Click here for more information about tourism in Victoria.
+Click here for more information about Destination Greater Victoria.